chainer/chainer.org/_posts/2017-10-06-chainer-for-theano-users.md

 ## Use Theano function as a layer in Chainer

-How to port parametric functions written in Theano to `Link`s in Chainer is shown in the above chapter.
-But there's an easier way to port **non-parametric functions** from Theano to Chainer.
+How to port parametric functions written in Theano to `Link`s in Chainer is shown in the above chapter, but there's an easier way to port **non-parametric functions** from Theano to Chainer.

 Chainer provides [`TheanoFunction`](https://docs.chainer.org/en/latest/reference/generated/chainer.links.TheanoFunction.html?highlight=Theano) to wrap a Theano function as a `chainer.Link`.
 What you need to prepare is just the inputs and outputs of the Theano function you want to port to Chainer's `Link`.
 For example, a convolution function of Theano can be converted to a Chainer's `Link` as followings: